ChrisLisbon/QGIS_LinesRankingPlugin/docs/usage/troubleshooting.md

 1. Check if you are using the latest version of the plugin.
 [Plugin versions page](https://plugins.qgis.org/plugins/lines_ranking/#plugin-versions).
 If not the latest - update;
 2. Make sure the plugin is installed correctly.
 To do this, put aside your sample data for a few minutes and try using the data (check 'river_example' vector layer from [example_data](https://github.com/ChrisLisbon/QGIS_LinesRankingPlugin/tree/master/example_data) folder) that is in the repository.
 For example, download layer "river_example.shp" and then follow the instructions in section ["Functionality review"](functionality_review.md).
 Then proceed to step 3.
 If you cannot reproduce the example, see step 3 anyway;
+3. Create qgis project and save it in the folder.
+Plugin is utilizing [python tempfile module][https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir], so it is trying to save intermediate files which might appear during plugin execution in temporal folder identified by `gettempdir` function.
+   `gettempdir` determines folder based on some internal logic which might be influenced by QGIS environment.
-3. When you start QGIS and create a new project, its working directory will by default be located on the same drive where QGIS itself is installed.
-For example, on the "C:" drive (relevant for Windows).
-In this case, the plugin will try to find an available drive where it will save intermediate files and if it does not find such a drive (for various reasons), it will save temporary files to the same drive where the project is located, i.e. to the "C:".
-In case if the rights to save to the "C:" drive are not granted, the plugin will crash with an error.
-To avoid this, create a folder on another drive, for example, "D:", save the project there, exit.
+   In case the writing permissions for temporal folder (to save something to the "C:" drive for example) are not granted, the plugin will crash with an error (PermissionError).
+It might help to create a folder on another drive (if possible), for example, "D:", save the project there, exit.
 Open the project again and continue working in it;
 4. Change `Snapping threshold (in map units)` parameter - try, for example, 50, 100, 150.
 5. If you use the geopackage file (`.gpkg`), save it to a `.shp` file and try to run the algorithm again